 - Inhaled sedation: During your procedure, you will wear a mask over your nose and inhale nitrous oxide, also known as laughing gas.
 This type of sedation will promote feelings of calmness and even euphoria, all while keeping you conscious and able to respond if needed.

 - Oral sedation: Before your procedure, you will be instructed to take a Halcion pill.
 This is a sleep aid that will make you feel relaxed and sleepy.
 With oral sedation, you may fall into a light sleep but you can be easily awoken.

 - IV sedation: You will have a needle placed in your arm that will deliver medication directly to your vein.
 IV sedation offers moderate to deep sedation, and can render you entirely unconscious during your procedure.

 Although sedation dentistry is commonly called “sleep dentistry”, most types of dental sedation actually allow the patient to remain fully or partially awake during their procedure.

-Frequently Asked Questions
+Frequently Asked Questions:

-Should I choose sedation dentistry?
+Am I a candidate for sedation dentistry?

 Are there any precautions I need to take after being sedated?